Cooley Distillery

-Cooley Distillery is an Irish whiskey distillery on the Cooley Peninsula in County Louth, Ireland.
+Cooley Distillery is an Irish whiskey distillery on the Cooley Peninsula in County Louth, Ireland established in 1987 and owned by Suntory Global Spirits, a subsidiary of Suntory Holdings of Osaka, Japan.

 The distillery was converted in 1987 from an older potato alcohol plant by entrepreneur John Teeling.
-On 16 December 2011 Beam Inc. announced plans to purchase Cooley for around US$95 million (€71 million); the deal closed a month later, and the distillery now belongs to Beam Suntory since Suntory bought Beam in 2014.
+On 16 December 2011 Beam Inc. announced plans to purchase Cooley for around US$95 million (€71 million); the deal closed a month later, and the distillery now belongs to Suntory Global Spirits, since Suntory bought Beam in 2014.

 History

-John Teeling bought a former State-owned potato schnapps distillery in 1985.
+John Teeling bought a former State-owned industrial potato alcohol distillery in 1985.
 In less than two years, Teeling converted the distillery to have two column stills.
 In 1998, Cooley received a trophy at the International Wine and Spirit Competition (IWSC) for outstanding quality, and for earning an impressive reputation over time.
 Cooley was the first distillery to be awarded the trophy.

 On 16 December 2011 Beam Inc. announced plans to purchase Cooley for around US$95 million (€71 million).
 The sale closed on 17 January 2012.
-Beam was then purchased by Suntory Holdings of Osaka, Japan on 30 April 2014, and became its Beam Suntory subsidiary.
+Beam was then purchased by Suntory Holdings of Osaka, Japan on 30 April 2014, and since became its Suntory Global Spirits subsidiary.
 Since the change of ownership, visitor access to the distillery is limited and public tours are not available.

 Following the sale, John Teeling went on to found the Great Northern Distillery in the nearest town, Dundalk, and his two younger children, Jack and Stephen, established the Teeling Whiskey Company in Dublin, establishing their brands using stock acquired from Cooley under the terms of the sale agreement with Beam, while building and bringing into production the Teeling Distillery.